Local plans have identified a large amount of planned housing and employment growth around many of Norfolk’s market towns.

 - Identify potential funding sources and partners for delivery

-The following committee reports set out the initial proposal which covers the evidence and need for the network improvement strategies and how many can be completed a year.
+The March 2017 report sets out the initial proposal which covers the evidence and need for the network improvement strategies.

 The September 2017 report provides detail on the scope the strategies cover and which towns formed the initial programme

 The July 2018 report is provides a progress update on the first set of strategies (Dereham, Swaffham, North Walsham, Thetford and Diss), and the proposed programme of towns for 2018/19.

 In March 2019 the Dereham Market Town Network Improvement Strategy was adopted.

 The draft Market Town Network Improvement Strategies for Aylsham, Diss, Downham Market, Fakenham, North Walsham, Swaffham, Thetford and Wroxham and Hoveton were reported to Select Committee on 29 January 2020 to gain members' views prior to the reports being adopted by Cabinet.